FSR™ Ray Regeneration 1.2.0

 jitterOffsets | Subpixel jitter offsets applied to the camera projection, expressed in screen pixels. |

-cameraPositionDelta | Camera movement since last frame (PreviousPosition - CurrentPosition). |
+cameraPositionDelta | Camera movement since last frame (PreviousPosition - CurrentPosition), expressed in world space. |

 renderSize | Resolution used for rendering the current frame input resources. |